An Overview on Automation

 A workflow can be triggered from the home screen, widgets, the Apple Watch, or via the share extension.
 With the share extension, it is possible to pre-process shared information before sending it to another app.

-Workflow will also work with Web APIs.
+Shortcuts will also work with Web APIs.
 Premium services for productivity often have REST APIs to remotely access data and functionality.
 One of these is Toggl, a Web-based time tracking tool.
 Using their REST API, it is possible to make workflows which access reporting data, start tasks, and so on.
-With Workflow, this API can be accessed as part of iOS workflows.
+With Shortcuts, this API can be accessed as part of iOS workflows.
 How cool is that?
 Over at MacStories, they provide a thorough guide on the possibilities of this.

 In the beginning of 2017, the company and its app have been bought by Apple.
 There still have been major updates to the app, so the app is by no means discontinued.
 However, this shows Apples interest in power-user workflows on the iPad.
 It might also be a hint at parts of Workflows functionality being integrated into iOS in future releases.

-As Workflow is an app on the device, it has the same limitations as other apps: sandbox boundaries.
+As Shortcuts is an app on the device, it has the same limitations as other apps: sandbox boundaries.
 For more advanced workflows, this is solved by the iPad constantly jumping between apps.
 If these functionalities are integrated into the operating system at some point, workflows could have even more advanced functionality over the bounds and limitations of sandboxing.

 Automation on other OS